UCR-Robotics/ee144/docs/lab2.rst

 .. note::

-  Recall in Lab 1 that you need to first launch your Turtlebot robot in Gazebo before sending any commands to it.
+  Recall in Lab 1 that you need to first launch your Turtlebot robot in Gazebo on a terminal before sending any commands to it.
   .. code-block:: bash